 How custom-engineered products are made

-High-performing ETO companies tightly integrate their people and processes, which helps them overcome organizational disconnects and improve collaboration to deliver high quality on a deadline.
+High-performing ETO companies tightly integrate their people and processes on a single-platform solution that combines PLM, QMS, and all other product value operations.
+The contextual collaboration this technology provides helps them overcome organizational disconnects and improve collaboration to deliver high quality on a deadline.

 Most custom-engineered products follow a standard timeline: